Torbatti/aryabakh/content/fanavari.md

 - Through the Fire and the Flames - Jon Gjengset | EuroRust 2024
-- "The ZFS filesystem" - Philip Paeps (LCA 2020)
+- ~ "The ZFS filesystem" - Philip Paeps (LCA 2020)
 - Distributed Data Show Episode 44: Thread Per Core with Jake Luciani
-- “What is Success?” by Evan Czaplicki
+- ~ “What is Success?” by Evan Czaplicki
-- Elm Europe 2017 - Evan Czaplicki - The life of a file
+- ~ Elm Europe 2017 - Evan Czaplicki - The life of a file
-- John Ousterhout and Robert "Uncle Bob" Martin Discuss Their Software Philosophies Vanilla Web: You Don't Need that Library • Maximiliano Firtman • GOTO 2024 Build software that lasts! | Bert Hubert
+- John Ousterhout and Robert "Uncle Bob" Martin Discuss Their Software Philosophies
+- Vanilla Web: You Don't Need that Library • Maximiliano Firtman • GOTO 2024
+- Build software that lasts! | Bert Hubert
+- "Simple Made Easy" - Rich Hickey (2011)
+- ~ Memory Safety: Rust vs. C - Robert Seacord - NDC TechTown 2024
+- ~ Clr: proof of concept compile-time safety for Zig

 ### HARDENING
 - Techniques learned from five years finding the way for Rust in Python - David Hewitt